wg-osr/walkerga.github.io/class/mu_diabolist.md

 - **Envy**.
 Once per day, you can make a copy of a hand-held object or vestment owned by someone else you can see.
 You gain a _Doom Point_ every time you use it.
 - **Pride**.
 You can reroll any D20 you roll.
 Each time you fail a reroll, you gain a _Doom Point_.
 - **Gluttony**.
 Eating a daily ration removes a _Doom Point_.
 Eating five daily rations in a day cures 1 Wound.
 You gain 3 _Doom Points_ every day.
 - **Greed**.
 Each inventory slot taken by a [Valuable or a Treasure](/2020/11/10/extra-rules/#treasures) increases your HP by 1.
-You gain a _Doom Point_ every time one leaves your invetory.
+You gain a _Doom Point_ every time one leaves your inventory.
 - **Lust**.
 Sentient creatures with less HP than your [doom] are overwhelmed by you.
 They must save to attack, hurt, or say anything bad about you as long as you dont attack them.

 ## Dark Reward